JonethDee/JonethDee/README.md

 - 👋 Hi, I’m @JonethDee
-- 👀 I’m interested in Data Science, Web-Development
+- 👀 I’m interested in Information Technology and Cybersecurity
 - 📫 How to reach me JonethDamdee@gmail.com

 <!---